DISCOVER YOUR PURPOSE

 GREAT RESOURCES ON PURPOSE

-Great motivational sermons that will inspire you on the journey.
-There are many sermons and messages out there, so find those that are impactful.
-Here is a collection at nakedlife.org and on a podcast.
+Here are some powerful motivational sermons that will inspire you on the journey.
+There are many sermons and messages out there, so find those that are impactful – at nakedlife.org and on a podcast.

 After he netted them, it was another story.